maplibre/maplibre.github.io/content/news/2022-10-16-call-for-bounties/index.md

 2. Press "New discussion"
 3. Use a catchy title
 4. Put an image if you have one (maps people really like visuals...)
-5. Describe the idea in a few sentenses
+5. Describe the idea in a few sentences

 ## Voting